Updated May 2025

 There are tons of amazing places to visit within a quick drive from Lisbon (see below for the full list).
 Make sure to rent a car or book a day tour to one of these destinations to get a little taste of life outside of Lisboa.

-Take a tram ride or check out one of the three tram elevators (or funiculars) in the city, which help visitors avoid walking up/down some of the area’s major hills — but more importantly are super great for photos!
+Take a tram ride or check out one of the three tram elevators (or funiculars) in the city, which help visitors avoid walking up/down some of the area’s major hills.
+More importantly, they are super great for photos!

 Check out Ascensor do Lavra, Ascensor da Gloria and Ascensor da Bica (my favorite of the three).